salcedoe/MtMdocs/docs/slicer/CustomizeSlicer.md

 3. Find Extension of interest, like "SegmentEditorExtraEffects"
 4. Click the Install Button
 5. Repeat

-When you are finished installing extensions, restart Slicer when prompted.
+6. When you are finished installing extensions, restart Slicer.

+!!! tip "Pro-Tip: If the extension manager isn't working"

+    Try Clicking on the "Check for Updates" button and then on "Try again", and see if that fixes things.